We select and review products independently. When you purchase through our links we may earn a commission. Learn more.

 Using a chain checker to measure how much your bicycle chain has stretched will save you big bucks in maintenance costs over the lifespan of your bikes.
 Just don’t forget to use it!

-Update, 6/2/22: Verified content and links are updated.
+Verified content and links are updated.

 Wait.
 What?
 Bike Chains Stretch?

 It seems counterintuitive that anything so heavy and made of steel could stretch, but bicycle chains do.
-It’s not that the steel itself stretches.
-What happens is all the little rollers, bushings, and pins that make up a chain wear, and as that happens the chain’s “pitch”—that’s the distance between each link—grows ever so slightly.
+It's not that the steel itself stretches.
+What happens is all the little rollers, bushings, and pins that make up a chain wear, and as that happens the chain's "pitch"---that's the distance between each link---grows ever so slightly.

 The industry standard pitch for derailleur chains is a half-inch (12.7mm) spacing between the pins.
 A chain is considered significantly worn when it exceeds that standard pitch by one percent.
 Because the chain has to fit into the teeth of the sprockets and chainrings, what happens is a stretched chain puts more pressure on the sides of the teeth, causing them to wear faster.